Last Will and Testament In Michigan

 What Happens If I Die Without A Last Will and Testament In Michigan?

 If you die without a Last Will and Testament in Michigan, your Estate (money and property) is considered “intestate” and it becomes subject to the state’s intestacy laws.
-This means that the court will determine who will receive your money and property without any of your input, a scenario that may be less than ideal.
+This means that the court will determine who will receive your money and property based on Michigan Probate Laws instead of your wishes – a scenario that may be less than ideal.

 For example, the court could find that an estranged relative that you never intended to give an inheritance to could be entitled to your Estate, while the loved ones you wanted to receive your property could be left with nothing.

 To avoid this scenario, you should have a legally binding Last Will and Testament drafted that outlines who your devisees or beneficiaries are, and what property each is entitled to.
 Additionally, you should appoint a Personal Representative to make sure your wishes are carried out accordingly, and that transfers are managed responsibly.

 Who Should I Name As My Personal Representative?

 Your Personal Representative (sometimes referred to as the Executor) is the person you appoint in your Will to make sure that the wishes you outlined are executed appropriately.
 For example, handling problems with creditors, fighting objections from omitted heirs, managing the transfer of your property, and making sure that each of your devisees or beneficiaries receive their inheritance.
 As a result, you should choose someone that you trust to act according to your wishes and has the ability to manage the tasks you outlined in your Will.
 Many people choose a close relative or friend.
 It’s a good idea to choose someone who is young and capable enough to handle the responsibility, and ideally, someone who is good at handling money and financial transactions.
 Most of all, you want to choose someone who is honest.